Staggerlee011/atlassian-docker/README.md

 # atlassian-docker

-collection of docker-compose files to bring up atlassian environments
+collection of deployments for `docker-compose` and `kubenetes` to bring up atlassian environments

+## docker-compose

+- confluence
+- confluence and jira

+## kubernetes

+- confluence